Eurovision 2022: How many countries will participate in Italy?

 Ciao Europa, Italy is gearing up in full steam to welcome the Eurovision bandwagon along with its glam, glitz and glitter for the third time in ESC history.
 The country has kicked off preparations for the upcoming 2022 Eurovision Song Contest.
 How many countries will compete in the contest next year?
 Will there be any new countries joining the club?
 Will we see any returning nations?
 Will there be any withdrawals?
 Let’s check out who’s heading to Italy next year….

 Circa 40 countries are expected to partake in the competition next year in Italy.
-The maximum number of countries permitted to compete in next year’s contest is 44, whilst the Grand Final will feature a total of 25 nations battling for the coveted Eurovision trophy.
+The maximum number of countries permitted to compete in next year’s contest is 44, whilst the Grand Final will feature a maximum of 26 nations battling for the coveted Eurovision trophy.

 10 countries from each semifinal will proceed to the Grand Final, thus 20 nations will join the host country, Italy and the Big Five (Spain, United Kingdom, Germany and France).

-A total of 18 countries have so far confirmed their intention to compete at the forthcoming 2022 Eurovision Eurovision Song Contest in Italy.
+A total of 41 countries have confirmed their participation at the forthcoming 2022 Eurovision Eurovision Song Contest in Italy.
 We are expecting more countries to confirm their participation in the following months.

-The deadline for broadcasters to apply for participation concludes on 15 September whilst grace period for applicant countries to withdraw their application without facing a financial penalty concludes on 10 October.
+The deadline for broadcasters to apply for participation concluded on 16 September whilst grace period for applicant countries to withdraw their application without facing a financial penalty concluded on 11 October.

 Will we see any debuts in 2022?